 What They Need

-Every teen or preteen should get these four vaccinations, according to the CDC:
+Every teen or preteen should get these six vaccinations, according to the CDC:

 Tdap booster.
 Babies and little kids get several doses of the DTaP vaccine to protect them against tetanus, diphtheria, and pertussis (whooping cough) during childhood.
 The effects of this shot wear off over time.
 To keep your kid protected, get them a Tdap booster shot when they're 10 to 12.
 It’s safe, with mild side effects, if any.

-Meningococcal cnjugate vaccine.
+Meningococcal conjugate vaccine.
 This shot protects against four strains of bacteria that can cause meningococcal disease, which is rare but extremely serious.

 Meningococcal B vaccine (MenB).
 This shot protects against a fifth strain of meningococcal disease.
 It, too, is rare but the vaccines are sometimes given to children who are considered at risk for the disease